Notice of Information Practices

 • fulfill other purposes permitted or required by

-Our collection, use and disclosure (sharing) of personal information is done in accordance with Ontario law.
+Society's collection, use and disclosure (sharing) of personal information is done in accordance with Ontario law.

 Other Children's Aid Societies